Danila-Khlebokazov/IQA-webservice/README.md

 I tried to load this service with 50 users.
 As I hosted service on my local machine and locust too, the performance is not so good.
 Tested on MacBook Pro M1.
 ![Locust-statistics.png](./readme-files/Locust-statistics.png)
 I think here I entered the limits of my local machine.
-Because I have build-in GPU in the Apple M1 the average of requests is ~6s.
+Because I have only some GPU cores build in the Apple M1, the average of requests is ~6s.
 I think it might be highly improved with rather external GPU server or more powerful build-in GPU.